memgraph/docs/products/memgraph/v0.16.0/reference_guide/differences.md

 * Data importing.
 Memgraph doesn't support Cypher's CSV importing capabilities.
 * The `FOREACH` language construct for performing an operation on every list element.
-* The `CALL` construct for a standalone function call.
-This can be expressed using `RETURN functioncall()`.
 * Stored procedures.
-* Regular expressions for string matching.
 * `shortestPath` and `allShortestPaths` functions. `shortestPath` can be expressed using Memgraph's breadth-first expansion syntax already described in this document.
 * Patterns in expressions.
 For example, Memgraph doesn't support `size((n)-->())`.
 Most of the time